 CSULB’s Mission and Values express an institutional commitment to global learning and to preparing graduates to engage critically and ethically in local and global issues, to be knowledgeable and respectful of others across a spectrum of differences, and to advance the global public good collaboratively and equitably.
 To this end, students are required to complete curriculum designated for Global Competency (GC).
 Curriculum designed to meet this requirement could be in 1-3 courses.
 These courses could be at the lower or the upper division level.

+Faculty should obtain guidance in the choice of assignments and information on global competencies from appropriate experts.

-1.3.1 Curriculum in fulfillment of the Global Competency (GC) GR Category must meet one of the following four criteria:
+2.3.1 Curriculum in fulfillment of the Global Competency (GC) GR Category must meet one of the following four criteria: